*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Depending on the type of ban, making a new Nintendo account will sometimes not even get you back online playing.
-There is always a reason for the ban, and if it is a temporary ban, you should find out what you did, and learn from your mistake.
+There is always a reason for the ban, and if it is a temporary account suspension, you should find out what you did, and learn from your mistake.

-If it’s a permanent ban, there is a good chance the system is banned as well.
+If it’s a permanent ban from hacking or another similar violation, there is a good chance the system is banned as well.
 This means a new account wouldn’t help you as your entire Switch console is banned.

-The way forward is contacting Nintendo to discuss your ban and the next steps you can take.
+The only other way forward is to contact Nintendo to discuss your ban and the next steps you can take.

 Nintendo accounts are rarely banned, so if your account is banned, then you must have done something major.
 Since the console will not communicate with the Nintendo server, it won’t be able to download any games the associated account has purchased.